meows/racket/docs/complex.md

    Another restatement of this is: Let `ℕ` be the smallest set which obeys all the above 4 rules.
-Both of these seemingly different restatements of the same rule serve to exclude anything extra from what we've defined for our set, and they also establish the closure of induction, since now we know any item in our set is reachable by induction.
+Both of these seemingly different restatements of the same rule serve to exclude anything extra from what we've defined for our set.

    Otherwise, people might propose that your system is underdescribed: